Figure 1. Ultraviolet waves span wavelengths between 10 and 400 nanometers and lie between X-rays and visible light.

-Ultraviolet (UV) is electromagnetic radiation beyond the violet end of the visible spectrum with wavelengths approximately in the range 10–400 nanometers (100 Å to 4,000 Å).
-The ultraviolet (UV) spectrum can be subdivided in a number of ways.
+Ultraviolet (UV) light is electromagnetic radiation that has a wavelength in the range 10–400 nanometers (100 Å to 4,000 Å).
+It spans the range between the violet end of the visible spectrum and the X-ray region.
+The ultraviolet spectrum can be subdivided in a number of ways.
 The near ultraviolet (the long wavelength end of the range) extends from just beyond the violet end of the visible spectrum to about 300 nm (3,000 Å).
-The far ultraviolet stretches from 200 nm to the Lyman limit (see Lyman series) at 91.2 nm (912 Å).
-Beyond this, from the Lyman limit to the start of the X-ray regime at about 10 nm (100 Å), lies the extreme ultraviolet.
-Much ultraviolet light from the Sun is absorbed by the ozone layer.
+The far ultraviolet stretches from 200 nm to the wavelength of Lyman-alpha at 121.6 nm (1216 Å).
+Beyond this, from the wavelength of Lyman-alpha to the start of the X-ray regime at about 10 nm (100 Å), lies the extreme ultraviolet.
+Solar UV that reaches Earth's surface is categorized as UVA, UVB, and UVC.
+Much ultraviolet light from the Sun, including all extreme ultraviolet. is absorbed by the ozone layer.

-The draft ISO standard on determining solar irradiances (ISO-DIS-21348) describes the ranges listed in the table below.
+The draft ISO standard on determining solar irradiances (ISO-DIS-21348) identifies the ranges listed in the table below.

 |ISO solar irradiance categories|